Dooders/Dooders/README.md

 > Reality works; simulate it.

 Systems are anything composed of interacting and dynamic components.
 For example, Earth's environment is a complex ecological system.
-A [reef tank](https://www.saltwateraquariumblog.com/9-most-important-reef-tank-aquarium-water-parameters/) is a chaotic chemical system.
+A [reef tank](https://www.saltwateraquariumblog.com/9-most-important-reef-tank-aquarium-water-parameters/) is a ever-changing chemical system.
 Systems can be digital too, like a company's [internal network](https://online.visual-paradigm.com/servlet/editor-content/knowledge/network-diagram/what-is-network-diagram/sites/7/2020/03/network-diagram-example-internal-network-diagram.png).
 Systems are everywhere.[^1]

 Dooders is a python library for *complex model-based simulations*.